Below are some of the frequently asked questions about life groups.

 Cost will vary depending on the what the group is studying.
 Sermon-based groups will typically have no cost.
 Groups that do topical studies or books of the Bible may have a small cost to cover any materials (books, DVDs, etc.) needed for the study.

 What about child care?

 Childcare is handled by each group differently.
 Some groups utilize the childcare provided by the church on campus during certain days of the week.
 Other groups utilize babysitters or coop type of arrangements in their homes.
-Childcare does come with a small cost, typically not exceeding $10 per family.
+Childcare provided by Bay Life Church does come with a small cost, typically not exceeding $10 per family.
 Information is available for each group in JOIN A GROUP.

 How do I choose a group?

 Simply click on JOIN A GROUP and browse through the many options we have.
 You can browse based on type of group, day of the week they meet, childcare, or by zip code.

 How do I sign up for a Life Group?

 Once you have selected a group of interest, click on the leader’s email link and let them know you are interested in their group.
 They will reply with an introduction to their group and next steps to join them.
 You may also contact the Life Groups Ministry at 813.661.3696 ext.244 or

 Yes, please visit the College and Career page for more information about these groups.
 COLLEGE and CAREER